Talent Management

 AI-Powered Insights

-Vereda suggests box placements based on standup data, goal progress, 1:1 notes, and engagement signals.
+Vereda AI suggests box placements based on standup data, goal progress, 1:1 notes, and engagement signals.

 Reduce Bias